setuc/pdf-annotation-with-azure-doc-intel/README.md

   ```

 - **Utility Functions**:
+   **Confidence Indicators**: For each key-value pair, the backend draws a color-coded bar next to the annotation on the PDF to represent its confidence score, offering visual feedback on the accuracy of the recognition.
   - `generate_distinct_colors`: Generates colors for annotations.
   - `draw_confidence_indicator`: Draws a confidence indicator bar on the PDF.